Welcome to the MIT Center for WorkLife and WellBeing! We're here to help.

-The MIT Work-Life Center is pleased to offer occasional full-day workshops to HR Partners, AOs, and FOs, and to help DLCs host their own full-day or 90-minute workshops.
+The MIT Center for WorkLife and WellBeing is pleased to offer occasional full-day workshops to HR Partners, AOs, and FOs, and to help DLCs host their own full-day or 90-minute workshops.

 Additional resources and information

 - Relocating with a family to MIT?
-The MIT Work-Life Center is pleased to provide a Guide to Child Care and School Enrollment (PDF) for families who are planning to relocate to the Greater Cambridge and Boston areas.
-Please review this guide and contact The MIT Work-Life Center for further assistance if needed.
+The Center is pleased to provide a Guide to Child Care and School Enrollment (PDF) for families who are planning to relocate to the Greater Cambridge and Boston areas.
+Please review this guide and contact the Center for further assistance if needed.

 - Interested in learning about job flexibility?
 Review comprehensive guidelines, tools, resources and information related to job flexibility practices at MIT – for both employees and managers.
 Learn more.

 - Need tips for managing workday stress?
 Visit MyStressTools.
 Also, we've been asking MIT employees what they do when they feel stressed at work.
 Here are some of their ideas.

 - MIT Center for WorkLife and WellBeing Lending Library: The Center houses a lending library on a wide variety of work-life topics, and is open Monday – Friday, 9:00 a.m. – 5:00 p.m. in NE49-5000.
 To borrow a book, we just need your name, email address, and telephone number.
 Books may be borrowed for three weeks by members of the MIT community only.
 If you don’t find what you need, feel free to contact the Center and suggest a purchase!